Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 These detection rules can be operationalized in Splunk by configuring them as scheduled alerts.
 Alerts can be triggered based on defined thresholds and integrated with incident response workflows.

+### Detection Lifecycle

+These detection rules are part of an iterative process that includes testing, validation, and continuous tuning.
+Feedback from alert investigations is used to refine rule logic, reduce false positives, and improve detection accuracy over time.